Climate Summary for Florida - April 2015

 Table 1: April average temperatures and departures from normal (inches) for select cities.

-Rainfall totals varied across the state in April.
-Portions of the Big Bend, northeast Florida, and the Panhandle reported monthly rainfall totals well above normal, while the rest of the state saw near to slightly below average rainfall during April (Figure 1).
-Departures from normal roughly ranged from -1.96” to 17.61” (Table 2 and Appendix 1), though localized parts of Florida saw rainfall totals that were as much as 2.00” below normal to over 20.00” above normal.
-April 2014 was the wettest on record at Pensacola and 3rd wettest in Tallahassee.
+Rainfall totals were above normal across the state in April.
+With the exception of some areas along the West Coast, the entire state had rainfall totals above normal (Figure 1).
+Departures from normal roughly ranged from -0.45” to 5.66” (Table 2 and Appendix 1), though localized parts of the state saw rainfall totals that were as much as 2.00” below normal to 8.00” above normal (Figure 1).
+April 2015 was the 5th wettest on record at Key West, the 7th wettest in Orlando, and the 10th wettest for both Pensacola and Vero Beach.
 There were multiple 24-hour precipitation records broken for the month (Table 3).

 Table 2: April precipitation totals and departures from normal (inches) for select cities.